Environmental Health and Safety

 • Registration is open until full.

-• Children eight and older are welcome when accompanied by a participating adult.
+No prior experience needed, but registration is required.
+Children eight and older are welcome when accompanied by a participating adult.
+Groups of six or less can sign up together.

-Program supported by: Alliance of Rouge Communities.
-This program is also supported by Washtenaw County, the City of Southfield, the City of Troy, the Village of Beverly Hills, Northville Township, the City of Plymouth, Plymouth Township, the City of Novi, the City of Livonia, the City of Farmington, the City of Birmingham, donations and memberships.
+This program is also supported by Washtenaw County, the City of Southfield, the City of Troy, the Village of Beverly Hills, Northville Township, the City of Plymouth, Plymouth Township, the City of Novi, the City of Livonia, the City of Farmington, the City of Birmingham, the State of Michigan and U.S. EPA Great Lakes Restoration Initiative, donations and memberships.

 Occupational Health and Safety Information and Learning Opportunities

-Coffee with MIOSHA: Your Chance to Connect and Strengthen Workplace Safety!
+Coffee with MIOSHA: Your chance to connect and strengthen workplace safety!

 events are designed for safety professionals, offering a unique opportunity to: